apache/flink/docs/dev/table/sourceSinks.md

 * `ExistingField(fieldName)`: Extracts the value of a rowtime attribute from an existing `LONG` or `SQL_TIMESTAMP` field.
 * `StreamRecordTimestamp()`: Extracts the value of a rowtime attribute from the timestamp of the `DataStream` `StreamRecord`.
 Note, this `TimestampExtractor` is not available for batch table sources.

-A custom `TimestampExtrator` can be defined by implementing the corresponding interface.
+A custom `TimestampExtractor` can be defined by implementing the corresponding interface.

 #### Provided WatermarkStrategies